Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 In conclusion, the discussion converges on the idea that p-values alone are insufficient for sound inference, while confidence intervals, when properly applied, provide richer insights into uncertainty and effect size.
 The responses reinforce arguments by suggesting stronger referencing and practical preventive measures, ultimately advocating for more transparent, nuanced, and scientifically robust statistical communication.

 #### References
+Di Leo, G. and Sardanelli, F., 2020.
+Statistical significance: p value, 0.05 threshold, and applications to radiomics, reasons for a conservative approach.
+European radiology experimental, 4(1), p.18.

 Imbens, G.W., 2021.
 Statistical significance, p-values, and the reporting of uncertainty.
 Journal of Economic Perspectives, 35(3), pp.157-174.

 Lakens, D., 2021.
 The practical alternative to the p value is the correctly used p- value.
 Perspectives on psychological science, 16(3), pp.639-648.